MattLisson/UE-Style-Guide/README.md

 * `CharacterSkills`
 * `ChosenCharacterSkin`

 All of these variables are named redundantly.
-It is implied that the variable is representative of the `BP_PlayerCharacter` it belongs to because it is `BP_PlayerCharacter` that is defining these variables.
+It is implied that the variable is representative of the `PlayerCharacter_BP` it belongs to because it is `PlayerCharacter_BP` that is defining these variables.

 **Good**